CreativeInquiry/ARKit-Educational-Templates/README.md

 Places a GameObject upon user click/touch.
 The oldest GameObject will be deleted after "timeuntilremove" number of seconds, which is set to 10 as the default.

 ### Scripts
 - **[AddAnchorsEverywhere.cs:](./unity-arkit/Assets/UnityARKitPlugin/Examples/AddAnchorsEverywhere/AddAnchorsEverywhere.cs)** Clones the specified PrefabOject a distance of distanceFromCamera meters forwards, tracks existing objects, and then deletes the oldest one after 10 seconds of inactivity.
 See inline comments for more specific implementation details.
+Note that the tap on the screen does not affect the position of the result on the screen, it is merely a trigger.
+The clone's position is calculated based on the main camera.

 ### Scene Objects
 - **Directional Light:** Adds light to the scene.
 This illuminates the GameObjects that you put in the scene.